New and exciting times are here for Irish Moiled cattle – a medium-sized dual-purpose breed that very nearly became extinct in the late 1970’s.

 Irish Moiled cattle - a hardy breed - have with thick coats, meaning that they can remain outside over winter where ground conditions allow.

-“This type of easy-kept animal is ideal for the suckler cow farm; it has great temperament is easily handled not too large and is easy on the ground.”
+“This type of easy-kept animal is ideal for the suckler cow farm; it has a great temperament, is easily handled, is not too large and is easy on the ground.”